rcarrata/rcarrata.github.io/_posts/2020-03-26-dns-deep-dive-in-openshift.md

 comments: true
 ---

-How the DNS of Openshift 4 is working?
-How can I check the resolution basics within and externally to an OCP4 cluster?
-And how it's works internally?
+How the DNS of Openshift 4 works?
+And the operators to manage them?
+And how can I check the resolution basics within and externally to my OCP4 cluster?

 Let's dig and nslookup it out!